lisaafklint/Rock_Paper_Scissors/README.md

 ### Installation
 1. clone this repository to your local machine
-2. igate to the cloned directory
+2. navigate to the cloned directory
 3.  <code> npm install </code>

 ### Start the REST API server